How many days a week you should work out if your goal is to:

 How Many Times A Week Should You Workout?

-The short answer to the question is you should workout 3 to 4 times a week.
-This gives you enough time to train all of the major muscle groups adequately, and enough time to rest and recover.
+The short answer to the question is you should work out 3 to 4 times a week.

-So, the real answer to the question is:
+So, the honest answer to the question is:

-You should workout as often as you can realistically workout in a week.
+You should work out as often as you can realistically workout.
 The best training frequency will always be the one that you will follow.

 It doesn’t matter if you have the best workout template of all time.
 It won’t work if you can’t sustainably do it.